NoOrientationProgramming/ProcessingCore/README.md

 }
 ```

-After that you can connect to three different TCP channels.
+After that, you can connect to three different TCP channels.

 **Optionally**: Each process can show some useful stuff by creating a `processInfo()` function.
 The rest of your code is unaffected.